 1/8 cup apple cider vinegar

-80 drops mixed essential oils, neem oil, or four thieves oil
+80 drops mixed essential oils or neem oil

 Pour all ingredients into a small spray bottle and shake well.
 Apply often.